Home » Aggravated Identity Theft Defense Lawyers in Texas

 Federal Identity Theft Statutes

-• 18 U.S.C. §1028A — Aggravated Identity Theft.
-Mandatory 2-year consecutive sentence; 5 years for terrorism.
-The Supreme Court’s Dubin v.
-United States (2023) narrowed this statute, requiring use of another’s identity to be “at the crux” of the criminal conduct.
+18 U.S.C. §1028A — Aggravated Identity Theft.
+Mandatory 2-year consecutive sentence added to the sentence for any specified predicate felony; 5 years if the predicate involves terrorism.
+The Supreme Court’s decision in Dubin v.
+United States, 599 U.S. 110 (2023), significantly narrowed this statute by requiring that the use of another’s identity be “at the crux” of what makes the conduct criminal and not merely incidental to it.

-• 18 U.S.C. §1030 — Computer Fraud and Abuse Act (CFAA).
-Often charged alongside identity theft when computer intrusion was used to obtain personal information.
+18 U.S.C. §1030 — Computer Fraud and Abuse Act (CFAA).
+Frequently charged alongside identity theft when computer intrusion was used to obtain personal information.
+Penalties range from 1 to 20 years depending on the type of access and the harm caused.

 How Federal Identity Theft Cases Arise

-• Financial fraud schemes — using stolen information to open accounts, file fraudulent tax returns, obtain loans.
+• Financial fraud schemes — using stolen information to open credit accounts, file fraudulent tax returns, obtain loans, or make unauthorized purchases

-• Healthcare fraud — using patient identities for fraudulent insurance claims.
+• Healthcare fraud — using patient identities for fraudulent insurance claims or to obtain controlled substances

-• Immigration-related offenses — using another’s Social Security number for employment authorization.
+• Immigration-related offenses — using another person’s Social Security number for employment authorization

-• Data breach cases — obtaining information through computer intrusion.
+• Data breach cases — obtaining personal information through computer intrusion under the CFAA

-• Drug trafficking — using false identities for properties, bank accounts, or communication devices.
+• Drug trafficking — using false identities for properties, bank accounts, or communications devices associated with a trafficking operation

 Recent Blogs